GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 the Heart of Software" by Eric Evans.
 Here it is worth listing several lessons that could be derived from this approach:

-1. A good understanding of the problem-area jargon and its proliferation to the system implementation may be important for the creation and maintenance of an adequate domain model.
+1. A good understanding of the problem-area jargon and its utilization in the system may be important for the creation and maintenance of an adequate domain model.
 2. The domain code (also known as business logic or business rules elsewhere) should be kept clean from other types of application logic to minimize the gap between the domain model and its implementation.
-It is because of that MVC was invented, and non-domain application logic is usually placed into a separate layer of controllers or services.
+It is because of that MVC was invented.
+Non-domain application logic is usually placed into a separate layer of controllers or services.
 3. To save Houston of problems, different units of measurement and other such value objects should be implemented as separate types to prevent meaningless operations between them.